vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 In the evening I went to downtown Berkeley.
 I first went to Trader Joe's where I purchased groceries; I checked out at 6:25 PM.
 I then went to Udupi Palace and got a spinach masala dosa.

+## Wednesday December 9

+In the afternoon I went to the Claremont DMV in Oakland to renew my California state ID card.
+I left home a little before 1 PM.
+I arrived at Rockridge station around 1:25 PM and reached the DMV around 1:40 PM.
+I got my number around 1:45 PM.
+I then waited until 2:05 PM when I was called; I finished around 2:20 PM and then walked back to Rockridge station.
+After a 15-minute wait in between at MacArthur, I took the next train to downtown Berkeley.

+I then did grocery shopping at Trader Joe's, finishing the checkout process at 3:40 PM.
+After that, I went to Udupi Palace and got a spinach masala dosa.

+I wore a surgical mask for the whole trip.
+This was the first time I used a surgical mask instead of a cloth face mask.